hashicorp/terraform-provider-azurerm/website/docs/r/databox_edge_order.html.markdown

 * `state` - (Required) The name of the state to ship the Databox Edge Device to.
 Changing this forces a new Databox Edge Order to be created.

-* `address_line2` - (Optional) The address line2.
-Changing this forces a new Databox Edge Order to be created.

-* `address_line3` - (Optional) The address line3.
-Changing this forces a new Databox Edge Order to be created.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported: